 Studies show that leaders THINK that they have been clear about what's required for success on the job, but most employees report they are unsure or unclear about what is expected.
-When people feel in charge of their work and they KNOW EXACTLY what is expected they are less frustrated.
+When people feel in charge of their work and know EXACTLY what is expected, they are less frustrated.

 RESOURCE TO GET BETTER AT THIS: Use my three-step Performance Dashboard Process that I demonstrate here to GIVE every employee clear direction.
-It's not hard or time-consuming to do, you just have to do it.
+It's not complicated or time-consuming; you have to do it.

-#2 Check in OFTEN (formally and informally) to determine if people have the tools, resources and support they need to succeed.
+#2 Check-in OFTEN (formally and informally) to determine if people have the tools, resources, and support to succeed.

-Every time I conduct an opinion survey for an organization I'm surprised by how often the biggest frustrations are easily fixable resource and process issues like computers that don't work or outdated and inefficient processes that make a person's job harder.
+Whenever I conduct an opinion survey for an organization, I'm surprised by how often the most significant frustrations are easily fixable resource and process issues like computers that don't work or outdated and inefficient processes that make a person's job harder.

 #3 Provide Personal Support and Professional Development